 After this day with exclusive activities, return to the hotel to rest.

 After breakfast, we will leave in the company of an expert guide in Peruvian history and culture to the center of Lima with a visit to the Plaza de Armas and the Casa da Cultura to get to know Colonial Lima, in addition to other monuments that record the history of the country and the capital.

-Stop for lunch at Mercado 28, in an Amazonian food stall.
+Stop for lunch familiar restaurant.
 Here we will have a tasting of different tiraditos in a relaxed atmosphere, with the aromas of Peruvian cuisine.

 Afterwards, we’ll go for an experience with Peruvian Coffees & Cocoa.
 An anthropologist specializing in cocoa and an agronomist specializing in coffees welcome us to their shop to share their knowledge and provide us with a guided tasting, which ends with Peruvian wine!

 We will return to the hotel in the middle of the afternoon to rest.